Strong Dubai crude oil trades skew Asia price benchmark

 “Platts should be seriously concerned as I am sure they want a fair market price, and the Dubai market now seems to become dysfunctional,” said Oystein Berentsen, managing director of crude oil at Singapore-based Strong Petrochemical.

-Higher Dubai-linked crude prices and lower oil product values squeezed refining margins in July to the lowest since October 2014, forcing some Asian refiners to cut output.
+Higher Dubai-linked crude prices and lower oil product values squeezed refining margins in July to the lowest since October 2014 DUB-SIN-REF-MA, forcing some Asian refiners to cut output.

 A Platts spokesman said the company “is confident in its Dubai price assessment methodology and its ability to produce a price assessment reflective of true market value.”